Paris in October: recommendations and tips for enjoying the city

 The district, famous for its bohemian atmosphere and for hosting the Sacré-Coeur basilica, is made up of several hills that were once full of vineyards.
 Today, some of these vineyards are still preserved and after the harvesting season in October, a festival is held that is more than 100 years old.

 After the grape harvest, the first or second weekend of October, this festivity is organized and thousands of visitors flock to it.
-All the activities take place around the Basilica of the Sacred Heart, with four main highlights in the festival program:
+All the activities take place around the Basilica of the Sacred Heart.

 2. Experience a special Halloween at Disney or a terrifying one in the catacombs

 Halloween is celebrated practically all over the world and Paris is no exception.
 In fact it is lived with special dedication.
 Throughout the city, its museums and parks, there are endless activities related to this day.
-If you want to live a terrifying day, in the best aspect, I leave you a couple of recommendations of the best activities you can do in Paris on October 31.
+If you want to live a terrifying day, in the best aspect, I leave you a couple of activities that you can do in Paris on October 31.

 The first one is to celebrate Halloween at Disneyland Paris.
 Every Halloween the park is decorated according to this day and there are activities where the most evil and terrifying characters take center stage.
 A highly recommended Halloween for young and old.
 If you want to live this day at Disney you will have to organize it in advance and buy your tickets as soon as possible because the demand is very high.